stackbit-projects/magical-iron-e6244/content/pages/index.md

         media_width: thirty-three
         align: left
         image: /images/icon 0.png
-      - title: 25% Tesla Giveaway & Airdrop
+      - title: 25% - TESLA MODEL 3 Giveaway
         content: >
           A little gift from the team: Tesla Model 3 giveaway.
 The first 2500 lucky SabreDAO holders will be airdropped x1 SABRETOOTH which allows